SlickSpore/dos-pong/README.md

 ## Playing It!

- - To play this game, you just need to be in the folder containing `dospong.exe` and you can run it by typing `dospong` on the terminal
+ - To play this game, you just need to be in the folder containing `dospong.exe` and you can run it by typing `dospong` on the terminal.
+As this game was made in a VM, i suggest you not to trying it on real hardware, you should try it on Dosbox...

  Commands: